rust-lang/google-summer-of-code/README.md

 **Desirable skills**

 Intermediate knowledge of Rust.
-Understanding of AST structures are welcomed, but not required.
+Understanding of AST (Abstract Syntax Tree) structures are welcomed, but not required.

 **Project size**